KhronosGroup/Vulkan-Samples/samples/extensions/vertex_dynamic_state/README.md

 This extension extends 2 structures:<br>
 `VkVertexInputBindingDescription` to `VkVertexInputBindingDescription2EXT`<br>
 `VkVertexInputAttributeDescription` to `VkVertexInputAttributeDescription2EXT`<br>
-An example of 2 sets of different vertex input data architectures "change_vertex_input_data" function is presented below.
+An example of 2 sets of different vertex input data architectures `Vertex` and `SampleVertex`.
 First model is loaded from assets (load_model function from framework), second model was created directly in code (have different vertex input data architecture).

 ```C++
   VkVertexInputBindingDescription2EXT   vertex_bindings_description_ext = {